 2. Can I change services?

-3. Will I have to repeat Basic Training?
+3. Will I have to repeat basic training if I have prior military service?

 It depends.
 If you are returning to the branch that you recently left, probably not.
 If you are changing branches, it depends on how closely the training you received previously matches the training offered by the new branch.
 In many cases, basic training is required.